-Answer: Yes, NASA has confirmed employees will be paid on time for the hours worked 09/22 - 09/30/13.
+Answer: Yes, NASA has confirmed employees will be paid on time for the hours worked during the full pay period from 09/20 - 10/03/15.

 Q53.
 If an employee is declared excepted from the furlough and works through the furlough, will paychecks be received at the usual time, or will employees get paid after the furlough?